 Daily contact between parent and teachers is essential to the success of the program.
-Information log sheets recording the day's activities as well as personal news (food intake and elimination records) concerning each child are written daily.
+Brightwheel shares information throughout the day about diapering, napping and eating.
 By sharing information, we can work together to bridge the gap between home and the center, and develop consistency in such daily routines as napping, eating, diapering and toilet habits.
-You will find these daily notes in your child's file folder.

-Please note that we currently are not welcoming families into the classroom due to COVID 19.
 We encourage parents to be involved in their child's experience.
 If you have any special skills or talents you would like to share, please contact us.
 (READING counts as a talent!)
 You are encouraged to help out in your child's room by joining us for snack or lunch, reading, or just participating in classroom activities.
-We welcome you year round, between the hours of 8 AM-5 PM.
+We welcome you year-round, between the hours of 8:30 AM- 5:30 PM.